sandinmyjoints/use-async-queue/README.md

 - Create a queue with some concurrency.
 Default concurrency is 8.
 Set to `Infinity` or less than 1 for no concurrency limit.
 - Register for notifications as tasks are processed and finished.
 - Add tasks to it.
-A task is an object with an `id` (some unique value that makes sense for your use case -- a number, a url, etc.) and a `task` (a function that returns a Promise).
+A task is an object with an `id` (some unique primitive value that makes sense for your use case -- a number, a url, etc.) and a `task` (a function that returns a Promise).
+  - If `add` is called with a task that has an `id` equal to the `id` of a pending or in-flight tasks, it will not be added to the queue.
 - **Demo: https://codesandbox.io/s/use-async-queue-demo-53y89**

 ```javascript